 Therefore, the soul that comes under God's wrath, and is lost, can do nothing in return but blaspheme God.
-But the Lord Jesus Christ endured the flaming sword of justice wielded by the Almighty and he took that bitter cup of wrath, and went into those deep waters where there is no standing; and yet he loved God in the midst of all; he returned not a particle of wrath to God; and to show this, he did, before he died, exemplify the greatness of his love, in answering the prayer of just such a poor sinner as you and I are; when the Holy Ghost opened the eyes of that poor sinner to see that the only way of deliverance from wrath eternal was by that very Person who was suffering by his side, he commenced by rebuking his fellow-thief and saying to him, "Do you not fear God, seeing you are in the same condemnation?
-And we indeed justly; for we receive the due reward of our deeds; but this man has done nothing amiss."
-Then he rises from the lowliness of Christ to his dignity, and he said to him, "Lord (and the word translated 'Lord' might have been rendered 'Jehovah,' for I think there is a reference here to the divinity of Christ), Lord, remember me when you come into your kingdom."
-Who, but an Almighty Person, in a scene like that, could so calmly and mercifully have answered, "Today shall you be with me in Paradise?"
-And we all know from history that sometimes they hanged on the cross three, four, and sometimes five days before they died; but the Savior knew that that poor thief would soon follow him, because he knew they would come and break the legs of the thieves, therefore he was, according to the Savior's promise, in Paradise that day.
-What an illustration we have here of that truth recorded in Solomon's Songs, "Many waters cannot quench love, and neither can the floods drown it!"
+But the Lord Jesus Christ endured the flaming sword of justice wielded by Almighty power, and he took that bitter cup of wrath, and went into those deep waters where there is no standing; and yet he loved God in the midst of all; he returned not a particle of wrath to God; and to shew this, he did, before he died, exemplify the greatness of his love, in answering the prayer of just such a poor sinner as you and I are; when the Holy Ghost opened the eyes of that poor sinner to see that the only way of deliverance from wrath eternal was by that very Person who was suffering by his side, he commenced by rebuking his fellow-thief and saying to him, "Dost thou not fear God, seeing thou art in the same condemnation? and we indeed justly; for we receive the due reward of our deeds; but this man hath done nothing amiss."
+Then he rises from the lowliness of Christ, to his dignity, and he said to him, "Lord (and the word translated 'Lord' might have been rendered 'Jehovah,' for I think there is a reference here to the divinity of Christ), Lord, remember me when thou comest into thy kingdom."
+Who, but an Almighty Person, in a scene like that, could so calmly and mercifully have answered, "To-day shalt thou be with me in Paradise?"
+And we all know from history that sometimes they hanged on the cross three, four, and sometimes five days before they died; but the Saviour knew that that poor thief would soon follow him; because he knew they would come and break the legs of the thieves, therefore he was, according to the Saviour's promise, in Paradise that day.
+What an illustration we have here of that truth recorded in Solomon's Songs, "Many waters cannot quench love, neither can the floods drown it !"